GSA/Section508.gov/_pages/manage/annual-assessment/2025-report/2025-findings-program-management.md

   </div>
 </div>
 <!-- END CALLOUT -->
+<p>* denotes an updated total as of July 2026 due to a summing discrepancy.
+Incorrect data initially published was: Federal FTE counts ranging from 4 to 60 and contractor staffing ranging from 0.</p>

 ### Management of ICT Accessibility Across the Agency
 A Section 508 or ICT accessibility policy provides the governance foundation agencies need to comply with federal accessibility requirements.
 It defines authorities, roles, responsibilities, expectations, and processes that ensure ICT accessibility is embedded across procurement, development, content creation, and IT operations.
 Most agencies have a Section 508 policy, but not all: